 Compared to other types of life insurance, decreasing term life may cost less.2 This is because the death benefit gets smaller as the term goes on.

 If you have large debts that will become smaller over time, such as a mortgage or student loan, decreasing term life insurance can come in handy.
-It will allow you to help protect your loved ones against your debts in an affordable way.
+It will allow you to help protect your loved ones against your debts in a helpful way.

 Decreasing term life insurance is a flexible policy.
 If you choose this type of life insurance plan, you can customize your coverage and save money as your financial obligations go down.